This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Barty’s loyalties were personal rather than ideological, and even if Reggie had learned of and told him about Riddle’s halfblood status I don’t think it would have mattered to Crouch.

-However, taking a reality check; Rowling also didn’t think of any of this and she is much too far down the road to go back and retrofit it in.
+However, taking a reality check; Rowling also didn’t think of any of this and she is much too far down the road to go back and retrofit any of it in.

 And the more I look at it, the more I suspect that this is all just another one of Rowling’s missed opportunities.